finance calculator

 How to use this calculator

-1. Enter the current Treasury yield and a comparable CD yield.
+3. Enter the Treasury yield and CD yield into the calculator.

 Inputs explained